robotpilot/turtlebot3_wiki/docs/source/sbc_software.rst

 ..
 WARNING:: ``Intel® Joule™`` comes with ``passive heatsink`` in the package.
 It is recommended to use the heatsink.
 In order to operate Joule without the heatsink, please follow the extra instruction: https://software.intel.com/en-us/node/721471

-`Step by step Ubuntu 16.04 LTS Installation on Intel® Joule™ Instruction`_
+`Step by step Ubuntu 16.04 LTS Installation Instruction`_

 Install ROS and Packages (Burger and Waffle)